Portworx & Red Hat Hands-on Labs Register Now

 • Geometric data: PostGIS is a GIS plugin that offers hundreds of types of geometric data analysis.

-• Manufacturing: Industries that embrace PostgreSQL as a reliable and inexpensive storage backbone can experience rapid innovation and growth.
-Its automatic fail-over configuration helps provide system updates with minimal downtime.
+• Manufacturing: Industries using PostgreSQL as a reliable, cost-effective storage backbone can drive faster innovation and growth.
+Its automatic fail-over configuration ensures updates with minimal downtime.

 How Does PostgreSQL Work with Kubernetes?

-We can deploy PostgreSQL on Kubernetes with the help of a Postgres operator or a Helm chart.
-The operator monitors changes to PostgreSQL cluster manifests and configures the clusters according to requirements.
-Kubernetes also allows for the isolation of other PostgreSQL-based apps running on the same virtual machine or within the same Kubernetes cluster.
-One of the many ways to profit from the power and efficiency of Postgres is its deployment on Kubernetes.
+PostgreSQL can be deployed on Kubernetes using a Postgres operator or Helm chart.
+The operator monitors cluster manifests and configures PostgreSQL accordingly.
+Kubernetes also enables isolation of Postgres-based apps running on the same VM or within the same cluster, making it a powerful and efficient deployment option.

 Learn more about Choosing a Kubernetes Operator for PostgreSQL.